5 minutes with... Marci Eisenstein

 When did you find out you'd been made managing partner of Schiff Hardin and how did you celebrate?

 At our firm, the managing partner is elected at the first meeting of our annually elected Executive Committee.
-I found out that I would be the managing partner when I was elected by the firm’s current Executive Committee in February of this year.
+I found out that I would be the managing partner when I was elected by the firm’s Executive Committee.
 As it turns out, I was able to celebrate with the entire law firm – because we had planned to bring all of the lawyers at our firm together for our Annual Meeting just a week after my election, and the meeting was capped off by a terrific dinner dance.

 What challenges did you face as a woman rising to the top in a male-dominated environment?